-The next stop in our Going to Mars Word-by-Word tour is Mars Crossing by Geoffrey Landis.
-Published by Tor Books in 2000, this is the first novel by an experienced and award-winning short story author.
+The next stop in our Going to Mars Word-by-Word tour checking out Mars the Landis way.
+Mars Crossing by Geoffrey Landis was published by Tor Books in 2000.
+This is the first novel by an experienced and award-winning short story author.
 It won a nomination for a Nebula and won the Locus Award for best first novel in 2001.
 Hop aboard for a gritty, near-future science fiction tale of the exploration of Mars the Landis way.

 WHAT IT’S ABOUT

 By 2028, two missions have been sent to Mars.
 Both the Brazilian and the American expeditions met with catastrophe and death on the Red Planet.
 A NASA-private venture hopes the third mission to Mars will be the first to return.
 Their plan relies on a return vessel sent to Mars years earlier, capable of manufacturing fuel for the return trip from the Martian atmosphere.

 The mixed-gender, multi-national crew of six lands on Mars successfully but their celebrations are short-lived.
 A catastrophic failure kills one of the crew and causes irreparable damage to the return ship.
 And there is no hope of a rescue mission coming from Earth.

 As a last-ditch effort to survive, they set out to cross 4,000 miles of Mars to the north pole in the hopes that the abandoned Brazilian vehicle will be operational.
 Limited supplies and equipment, alien terrain, the ever-present dust are only a portion of the hazards they face.
 The Brazilian vehicle can only carry two.